 Essentially, the Eternals are an entire society of super-powered, near-immortal beings who have occasionally come into contact with more mainstream Marvel heroes, leaving quite a lot of scope for where a film storyline could go.
 We’ll update this section if and when more story details become available.

 Who is in the cast of the Eternals?

-Hollywood A-lister Angelina Jolie will star alongside The Big Sick’s already-attached Kumail Nanjian, with Jolie possibly playing the ultra-powerful character of Thena and Nanjiani playing master swordsman Kingo Sunen.
+Hollywood A-lister Angelina Jolie will star alongside The Big Sick’s already-attached Kumail Nanjiani, with Jolie playing the ultra-powerful character of Thena and Nanjiani playing master swordsman Kingo Sunen.